InfiniteCuriosity/Tableau/README.md

 # Tableau
-This is where I'll store visualizations (or links to my visualizations) made using Tableau Public
+This is where I'll store links to my visualizations made using Tableau Public